 (A Mounted Grey Horse Being Schooled in Piaffe.
 Image courtesy of the Metropolitan Museum of Art)

-- Given the high demand and mixed schedule through the year, booking a date and ticket in advance* makes sense.
+Given the high demand through the year, booking a date and tickets in advance from the box office or online makes sense.

-- Don’t expect every training unit to feature the more spectacular moves, since it depends on each horse’s training requirements on the day; younger stallions also need time to develop the required skills).
+- Don’t expect every training unit to feature the more spectacular moves, since it depends on each horse’s training requirements on the day; younger stallions also need time to develop the required strength and skills

 See the bottom of the ticket tips article for travel advice for reaching the riding school, which is inside the very central Hofburg palace complex.